localstack/snowflake-docs/content/en/user-guide/integrations/snow-cli/index.md

 Snow CLI is a command-line interface (CLI) for Snowflake.
 You can use Snow CLI to interact with the LocalStack Snowflake emulator.
 Snow CLI provides a set of commands to manage and interact with Snowflake accounts, databases, warehouses, and more.

-You can connect Snow CLI to the LocalStack Snowflake emulator using Snow CLI using a connection profile.
+You can connect Snow CLI to the LocalStack Snowflake emulator using a connection profile.
 A connection profile is a set of parameters that define the connection to a Snowflake account.
 You can create, list, and test connection profiles using Snow CLI.

 {{<alert type="info">}}
 Snow CLI is not yet production-ready and is under active development.
 The commands and features might change in future releases.